Priyadharshinins/technical-writing-portfolio/README.md

 ## 👩‍💻 About Me

 I specialize in developing professional and technically accurate documents such as user guides, installation manuals, and instructional design content.
-My experience includes working with structured authoring tools and XML-based documentation, particularly for aerospace and software domains.
+My experience includes working with structured authoring tools and XML-based documentation, particularly for software domains.

 ---